Whether you live in the city or the suburbs, you've probably seen plenty of UPPAbaby VISTA strollers cruising your streets and parks.

 More than a dozen accessories are available for the UPPAbaby VISTA, including popular options like a snack tray, travel bag and bassinet stand, which are not available for the Wave.
 Compatible VISTA accessories include:

-While the Wave offers superior quality in its materials and fabrics, its greatest drawback is the stroller's weight.
+While the Wave offers top-notch quality in its materials and fabrics, its greatest drawback is the stroller's weight.
 The VISTA, several pounds lighter, may be more convenient for families who are frequently loading the stroller into the car.

 The biggest downside of the the VISTA?
 The 35-pound weight limit on the lower RumbleSeat means the older child must ride on top, which isn't preferable for most families.
 The Wave offers a higher weight capacity overall, with a 45-pound limit on the lower tandem seat.